Why Is My Website Not Showing Up on Google? (Fix It)

 A carpet cleaning client had separate pages for every town they served.
 Good idea in theory.
 But their homepage was also targeting "carpet cleaners near me" and similar terms.
 The result: 12 pages competing for one keyword.
 The homepage sat at position 32 eating most of the impressions while the actual location pages were buried at positions 27-48.
 Google couldn't decide which page to show, so it showed none of them properly.

-The fix was simple: remove the competing keywords from the homepage so it stops cannibalizing the location pages.
+The fix was simple: remove the competing keywords from the homepage so it stops cannibalising the location pages.
 The homepage sells the business.
 The location pages rank locally.
 When they compete with each other, everybody loses.
 Once we cleared the homepage out of the way, the location pages started climbing.

 No value added.
 Google's helpful content system evaluates whether your page offers something the existing top results don't.
 If your page says the same thing as the top 10 results but with less detail and no original insight, Google has no reason to show it.